 Paired with a biology – or any other – major, UMW’s pre-dental program helps you break into a lauded and often lucrative field, whether you plan to work in private practice, research, or academics.
 The program combines a solid core of biological science with pertinent subjects like chemistry and physics.
 Our partner clinics and volunteer opportunities provide the hands-on experience dental schools look for.
-Master teachers guide you through the complex application process with interview practice, recommendations and more.
+Expert professors guide you through the complex application process with interview practice, recommendations and more.

 Areas of Study

 UMW students on the pre-dental track must also choose a major – most often it’s biomedical science or biochemistry, but students can target specific career goals with any of UMW’s more than 40 majors.
 Pair courses in chemistry and physics with a core of biological sciences, including cellular, micro, and developmental biology, plus physiology, anatomy, histology, genetics, and immunology.
 With UMW’s liberal arts and sciences curriculum you’ll also strengthen your knowledge in English and math, and choose from a rich array of electives.

 U.S. News & World Report puts dentists at the top of its annual list of 100 Best Jobs.
 UMW’s pre-dental track prepares you for a successful journey through dental school and puts you on the road toward a rewarding career in private practice or in a wide range of clinical, research, and academic professions.
 Prepare to become a dental assistant, hygienist, or lab technician, or join our alums who’ve gone all the way, like Dr. Katherine Lambert ’18.